 How to Transfer Permanent Vinyl

-Instead, take your transfer tape and just start to peel off the very edge of the backing.
-Pull it back just a little, so that you have one section of stickiness along the end of the transfer tape, and make a crease in it.
+Once the corner is free peel the backing paper away from the shortest edge.
+Pull it back just a little, so that you have one section of stickiness along the end of the transfer tape, and make a crease in the paper backing.

-The idea is to hold everything down and keep it together while you’re working, so you don’t end up with bubbles, wrinkles, or a huge sticky mess on your hands.
+The idea is to hold everything down and keep it together while you’re working, so you don’t end up with air bubbles, wrinkles, or a huge sticky mess on your hands.

 Remove the Backing While Smoothing Down the Front

-Tip: You can just use your hand, or you can use a large scraper to help you smooth it down.
+Tip: You can just use your hand, or you can use a large scraper tool to help you smooth it down.
 A small scraper will work, but if you have a large piece of vinyl, it’s best to use your hand.

 So let’s recap a little.
 Right now, you have your vinyl with the transfer tape stuck to one end, holding it down on the table or project.
 On the back side of the tape, you have that little tab you created by folding back and creasing the tape backing.